Enimbuild/Enimbuild/README.md

 ### 💼 I'm currently working on ✨Exciting Projects✨ using:
 <hr>
+- 🔥 I used django to build this book project called Authenticbird: <a href="https://www.authenticbird.com>www.authenticbird.com</a><br>
 - ❤️ <a href="https://github.com/Enimbuild/Netflix-Userbase-Visualization-Notebook">Data Science</a> by using python libraries for data analysis<br>
-- 🔥 Flask & Django for web developments<br>
 - 🚀 RestAPIs for endpoints connection<br>
 - 🌱 Flutter & ReactNative to enable frontend possibilty<br>